Oriolrt/docker-mongo/README.md

 # mongoDB
 mongoDB server from the official docker image.
-This container add an additional layer where an ssh is enabled and an user *student* with password *student* is created.
+This container adds an additional layer where a ssh is enabled and an user *student* with password *student* is created.

 Below, the commands used to run this image.
 Please, see the official [site](https://store.docker.com/images/mongo) for all possible ways to run this image.